Salaam Somali Bank: History

-The Somali banking sector has experienced exponential growth in the last decade, which has led to 13 licensed commercial banks in the country, including SSB.
+The Somali banking sector has experienced exponential growth in the last decade, which has led to 15 licensed commercial banks in the country, including SSB.
 Collectively they have US$1,462.5 million in total assets.

 Salaam Somali Bank's financing arm has been active in rebuilding Somalia through strategic infrastructure investments.
 It was the sole financier of Daaru Salaam City, a green, luxury neighbourhood in Mogadishu.
 The project consists of 2000 homes, with the capacity of housing 12,000 people.
 The city boasts a complete set of amenities: ease of accessibility, a local market, health centres and schools.

 In 2023, SSB launched a livestock insurance initiative to support pastoralists through the drought.
 Working in partnership with The World Bank and ZEP-RE, the insurance is part of a wider programme to decrease pastoralists’ reliance on aid and improve access to financial services.
 This includes promoting savings accounts and a 90% subsidised livestock insurance, which will assist pastoralists with forage when there is no grass to graze.

+By March 2026, the programme had enrolled more than 163,000 pastoralists and paid out $4.5 million.
+The insurance use satellite data to trigger payouts when drought conditions are detected, allowing pastoralist households to receive payouts before losses worsen.

+In 2024, Salaam Somali Bank won The Banker's Islamic Bank of the Year - International Award.
+The Banker described Salaam Somali Bank as the first African bank to receive the award in the international category, citing its service, innovation, digital development and support for Somalia's drought-affected communities.
+That year, it also received the Inspiring Bank in Financial Inclusion Excellence award at the Africa Bank 4.0 Awards.

 Leadership and Governance

+Salaam Somali Bank is listed by the Central Bank of Somalia as a licensed bank and operates under Central Bank regulations.
+It is also a member of the SOmali Bankers Assocation.

-SSB is led by its board of directors and the managing director, Shuayb Haji Nur Mohamed.
+The bank is governed by a board of directors and Executive Management.
+The bank adopted the ISO Certified 9001:2015 in 2022, and Somali Central Bank standard in 2009.

 Operations

 Salaam Somali Bank opened its first branch in Hamarweyne and Bakaaro and later opened other branches in Mogadishu.
-It has 50 branches across the country of Somalia, with 20 branches in the country's capital.
+It has 55 branches across the country of Somalia, with 20 branches in the country's capital.
 SSB offers fully Shariah compliant trade and investment finance, from a micro to corporate level.
 Its trade finance focuses on fixed income investments, commodities, and equities.

 Salaam Somali Bank provides financial services to small, medium-sized and large businesses, as well as NGOs.
 It has more from sole proprietors through to incorporated companies.